m5stack/m5-docs/docs/en/uiflow/advanced.md

 #### Function Description

 > In addition to the remote control features that are consistent with Remote, Remote-Beta provides a more powerful data panel function.
-Currently supports two data chart styles of polyline/column, the layout style of the page can be freely adjusted, and will be based on The user API Key is saved to achieve the persistence of the layout style.
+Currently it supports two data chart styles of polyline/column, the layout style of the page can be freely adjusted, and will be based on the user API Key to save and achieve the persistence of the layout style.

 ><img src="image\Remote_beta\remote_beta_01.jpg" width="60%">